-[1] For the purposes of this analysis, residential units are assumed to be 900 square feet.

-[2] Kaiser Facilities include Hospital and Medical Office land uses.

-[3] To arrive at square footage for the MLS Stadium, a placeholder assumption of 0.35 FAR is used.

-[4] Sewage generation rates as provided by the Railyards Sanitary Sewer Master Plan prepared by Kimley-Horn and Associates, Inc.

-[5] Gross daily trip generation of Railyards Specific Plan Update as indicated in Chapter 4.12 of the Sacramento Railyards Specific Plan Update Draft Subsequent Environmental Impact Report.
+- [1] For the purposes of this analysis, residential units are assumed to be 900 square feet. - [2] Kaiser Facilities include Hospital and Medical Office land uses. - [3] To arrive at square footage for the MLS Stadium, a placeholder assumption of 0.35 FAR is used. - [4] Sewage generation rates as provided by the Railyards Sanitary Sewer Master Plan prepared by Kimley-Horn and Associates, Inc. - [5] Gross daily trip generation of Railyards Specific Plan Update as indicated in Chapter 4.12 of the Sacramento Railyards Specific Plan Update Draft Subsequent Environmental Impact Report.
 Based on zoning, MLS potential residential development used to derive associated trips.
+An average density of 167 units per acre was assumed to arrive at the potential residential development and associated daily trips.
 An adjustment factor specific to each land use has been applied, consistent with methodologies used in the Transportation Development Impact Fee Nexus Study which takes into account both primary and passby trips as well as trip length.
-An adjustment factor has not been assumed for MLS Stadium.

-[6] "Persons Served" is defined as residential population plus 50% of employees.
+An adjustment factor has not been assumed for MLS Stadium. - [6] "Persons Served" is defined as residential population plus 50% of employees.